What is the Lease Rate?

 When it comes to real estate, the prime purpose of it is to generate rental income from the tenants.
 Thus, only two parties get involved in this mode of execution, and any reimbursement for the inceptive application of funds into the real estate is covered up in the rate of leasing as the strategy of the entire business setup.

 - There is a constant on-going debate about when to lease space/equipment and when to own the entire thing as a whole.
 The main factor which plays importance in leasing is the concept of time and time value of money.
 In simple words, we need to take into account how long we are going to use the leased property.

 - To minimize the residual/sunk cost when the demand for certain equipment is only meant for a short term basis, leasing is considered to be the ideal decision.
 These can be cases of operational requirements needed for expansion or growth coupled with temporary market conditions.
-At this point in time leasing is an idle scenario because it reduces the burden of owning the equipment as a whole and thus ending up with a huge sunk cost at the end.
+At this point, leasing is an idle scenario because it reduces the burden of owning the equipment as a whole and thus ending up with a huge sunk cost at the end.

 - When the requirement or demand for certain equipment is considered to be a long term purpose, owning or ownership is the best decision.
-Also in the case of real estate, the value appreciates which can add value to the initial investment made.
+Also, in the case of real estate, the value appreciates, which can add value to the initial investment made.

-- Also when a company does not want to focus on non-core business issues like equipment and property maintenance leasing can be an option as it removes the burden of owning the same and again maintaining it too.
+- Also, when a company does not want to focus on non-core business issues like equipment and property maintenance, leasing can be an option as it removes the burden of owning the same and again maintaining it too.

-This has been a guide to what is the Lease Rate.
+This article has been a guide to what is the Lease Rate.
 Here we discuss the example of the lease rate calculation along with two leasing practices – car lease and space lease.
 You can learn more about accounting and financing from the following articles –